OCR-D/spec/web_api.md

 via [workspaces](https://ocr-d.de/en/spec/glossary#workspace).
 (A workspace is the combination of a [METS](https://ocr-d.de/en/spec/mets) file and any number of referenced files already downloaded, i.e. with locations relative to the METS file path.)
-Processing (via single processors or workflows) always refers to existing workspaces, i.e. workspaces residing in the server's filesystem.
+Processing (via single processors or workflows) always refers to existing workspaces, i.e. workspaces residing in the server's file system.

 ## Usage